 Knowledge retention provides the optimum solution to capture the organizational information that organizations can use later.
 Retention plays a vital role from the managerial side to answer questions like how the promotion affects retention management?

-Knowledge retention uses impressive techniques to identify the retention when the employees or resources loses the context to capture the information.
+Knowledge retention uses impressive techniques to identify the retention when the employees or resources lose the context to capture the information.
 It includes various integration support, decision-making solutions, and after-action reviews that help organizations achieve great success in this competitive world.

 - Formal & informal knowledge networks